 Jane Commane was born in Coventry and lives and works in Warwickshire.
-Her first full-length collection, Assembly Lines, was published by Bloodaxe in 2018.
+Her first full-length collection, Assembly Lines, was published by Bloodaxe in 2018, and is longlisted for the 2019 Michael Murphy Memorial Prize for a distinctive first book of poetry.
 Her poetry has featured in anthologies including The Best British Poetry 2011 (Salt Publishing) and Lung Jazz: Young British Poets for Oxfam (Cinnamon) and in magazines including Anon, And Other Poems, Bare Fiction, Iota, Tears in the Fence and The Morning Star.
 She has been a poet in residence at the Brontë Parsonage in Haworth, and has led many writing workshops in a variety of locations, including in museums, castles, city centres, orchards and along riverbanks.
 In 2016, she was chosen to join Writing West Midlands’ Room 204 writer development programme.
 A graduate of the Warwick Writing Programme, for a decade she also worked in museums and archives.
 Jane is editor at Nine Arches Press, co-editor of Under the Radar magazine, co-organiser of the Leicester Shindig poetry series, and is co-author (with Jo Bell) of How to Be a Poet, a creative writing handbook and blog series.
 In 2017 she was awarded a Jerwood Compton Poetry Fellowship.

 Author photo: Paul Lapsley Photography

 Books by Jane Commane